snikproject/graph/README.md

 Developing on Windows is not recommended but possible with the following adaptions:

-* Instead of `cp js/config.dist.ts js/config.ts`, do `copy js\config.dist.ts js\config.ts` or use the Explorer to copy the file.
+* Instead of `cp js/config/config.dist.ts js/config/config.ts`, do `copy js\config\config.dist.ts js\config\config.ts` or use the Explorer to copy the file.
 * lint-staged fails on Windows with "Current directory is not a git directory!".
 Skip the Husky commit hook with `git commit --no-verify`.

 ### Docker